SophieH93/letsgetquizzicle/README.md

- # MARVEL TRIVIA GAME
+ # TRIVIA GAME

-This project is an interactive frontend Marvel themed Trivia Game suitable for people of all ages who are fans of the Marvel franchise.
-The game is a fun way for players to test their knowledge and see who is the ultimate Marvel fan.
+This project is an interactive frontend Trivia Game suitable for people of all ages from the Opan Trivia API.
+The game is a fun way for players to test their knowledge and learn something new.

 # UX
-The goal of this project is to provide users with a fun, easy to use trivia game based on their favourite franchise.
+The goal of this project is to provide users with a fun, easy to use trivia game based on their favourite categories.
-As the game is suitable for people of all ages, the webiste needs to be visually appealing to encourage user interaction.
+As the game is suitable for people of all ages, the webiste needs to be visually appealing to encourage user interaction and suitable for the different age groups.

 ## Strategy

-Target Audience - The target ausience for this project can be anyone between the age of 10-30.
+Target Audience - The target ausience for this project can be anyone between the age of 10-40.

-Primary Audience-Marvel fans who want to see how much they know about the franchise and share this information with their friends.
+Primary Audience-Peiple who want to see how much they know about a particular topic and share this information with their friends.

-The primary site goals are to offer a fun experience to users while teaching them some facts about the Marvel franchise.
+The primary site goals are to offer a fun experience to users while teaching them some facts about different categories.

-The primary user goals are to learn more about the Marvel franchise while testing their knowledge.

 ## Scope